Kitchen Extension Builders in Mayfair (W1J, W1K)

 Kitchen Extensions Tip for Mayfair Homeowners

 Westminster Council manages Mayfair planning, and virtually every property is listed and within the Mayfair Conservation Area.
-Any kitchen work — even moving an internal wall or changing a door opening — needs Listed Building Consent.
+Any kitchen work, even moving an internal wall or changing a door opening, needs Listed Building Consent.
 The process takes 8-12 weeks and requires a heritage impact assessment.
 We work with a heritage consultant from day one so the application is right first time.
 Construction hours in Westminster are strictly limited, and neighbour notifications are mandatory for any works that may cause noise or vibration.

-A Mayfair kitchen project involves 16-22 trades over 16-36 weeks: demolition, foundations and any structural strengthening, drainage (including any cast-iron stack replacement under heritage requirements), structural steel, brick and block (heritage matching), roofing, glazing (typically heritage timber sash with conservation-grade slim-profile double glazing), plastering (lime-based throughout listed properties), specialist plaster restoration where original Adam-style ceilings are affected, electrics (NICEIC to BS 7671 — concealed routing through 18-24 inch solid walls without damaging original plaster, panelling, or decorative features), plumbing, gas (Gas Safe), bespoke kitchen joinery (Bulthaup, Boffi, Smallbone, or specialist heritage joiners), Calacatta or Statuario marble or specialist stone worktops, premium appliances (Wolf or Sub-Zero American refrigeration, Miele or Gaggenau ovens, Quooker boiling taps), tiling, hardwood flooring (typically French oak parquet or stone), painting (heritage colours, hand-applied distemper or limewash on listed walls), gilding restoration on original ornamental work, French polishing of original timber, plus heritage trades on listed projects.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£2,000-£6,000 for the steel and foundation design pack on listed Georgian townhouses), Building Control fees (£1,000-£2,000 at Westminster), FENSA glazing registration where applicable, party wall surveyor coordination, conservation architect coordination, heritage consultant fees, Listed Building Consent fees, planning fees, Section 20 leaseholder consultation, Licence to Alter coordination on mansion flat projects, and Construction Management Plan.
-The price doesn't change unless the specification does.
-Building Control inspections happen at structure, drainage, insulation (Part L: U-value 0.18 W/m²K for new walls and roof, with derogations for listed building fabric where compliance is impossible without harming heritage), and completion.
-Heritage materials and standards apply throughout listed projects.
+The trade sequence covers demolition, drainage (including cast-iron stack replacement under heritage requirements), structural steel, heritage brick and block matching, roofing, conservation-grade slim-profile double glazing in timber sash frames, lime-based plastering, specialist plaster restoration where original Adam-style ceilings are affected, electrics (NICEIC to BS 7671, with concealed routing through 18-24 inch solid walls without damaging original plaster or panelling), plumbing, gas (Gas Safe), bespoke kitchen joinery (Bulthaup, Boffi, Smallbone, or specialist heritage joiners), Calacatta or Statuario marble worktops, premium appliances (Wolf, Sub-Zero, Miele, Gaggenau, Quooker), tiling, hardwood flooring (French oak parquet or stone), heritage colours with hand-applied distemper or limewash on listed walls, gilding restoration, and French polishing of original timber.
+Fixed-price contracts cover labour, materials, structural engineer calculations for the steel and foundation design pack on listed Georgian townhouses, Building Control fees at Westminster, FENSA glazing registration, party wall surveyor coordination, conservation architect and heritage consultant fees, Listed Building Consent fees, planning fees, Section 20 leaseholder consultation and Licence to Alter coordination on mansion flat projects, and the Construction Management Plan.
+The price is fixed and confirmed after a free site visit, and does not change unless the specification does.
+Building Control inspections happen at structure, drainage, insulation (Part L: U-value 0.18 W/m²K for new walls and roof, with derogations for listed building fabric where compliance would harm heritage), and completion.

 Kitchen Extensions in Mayfair: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”